-As I had a few awesome conversations on twitter this last week I realized that some of you that are reading my content are very young, or even brand new, in the web space.
-For that reason I want to take a full step backwards and make sure people understand some of the terminology and buzzwords.
-If you are anywhere in the internet or tech world you will hear “SEO, SEM, CPC” and more.
-Other digital marketing strategies, for example, email marketing, paid search and search retargeting have very clear, undisputed definitions.
+As I had a few awesome conversations on Twitter this last week I realized that some of you that are reading my content are very young, or even brand new, in the webspace.
+For that reason, I want to take a full step backward and make sure people understand some of the terminology and buzzwords.
+If you are anywhere on the internet or tech world you will hear “SEO, SEM, CPC” and more.
+Other digital marketing strategies, for example, email marketing, paid search, and search retargeting have very clear, undisputed definitions.
 The definition of SEO, on the other hand, seems to be just as unclear as the practice itself.
 I’ll define SEO for you now and it should help you know what SEO stands for.

 Current Definitions of SEO

 Even when you Google the expression, “definition of SEO”, nothing really solid is returned, just loads of sites that vaguely talk about it as a ‘static’ thing.

 Wikipedia’s official definition is, “the process of affecting the visibility of a website or a web page.”

 Search engine optimization is about way more than this.

 Webopedia’s definition is, “a methodology of strategies, techniques and tactics used to increase the number of visitors to a website by obtaining a high-ranking placement in the search results page of a search engine (SERP) — including Google, Bing, Yahoo, and other search engines.”

 Search Engine Optimization is more than this as well.